transientskp/old-aartfaac-imaging-pipeline/README.rst

 Where the magic is defined as 4 byte integer ``0x3B98F002`` and the start/end times as doubles.
 The final padding ``pad1`` ensures a 512 byte header.

+When an incomming stream connects to the server sends 512 bytes of data, the server does the following:

+#.
+Parse the header.
+#.
+Check for the correct magic.
+#.
+Read a precomputed number of bytes [#]_ from the stream and restructure them
+   into chunks according to the subbands defined in the xml.
+In this case 2 chunks, one with channels 1-7 and the other with channels 57-63.
+#.
+Send each chunk of to an available pipeline.
+#.
+Wait for the next 512 bytes to be ready and go to step 1.

 Visibility Output
 -----------------